elastic/kibana/src/core/public/public.api.md

 import { Action } from 'history';
 import { ApiResponse } from '@elastic/elasticsearch/lib/Transport';
 import Boom from 'boom';
-import { ErrorToastOptions as ErrorToastOptions_2 } from 'src/core/public/notifications';
 import { EuiBreadcrumb } from '@elastic/eui';
 import { EuiButtonEmptyProps } from '@elastic/eui';
 import { EuiConfirmModalProps } from '@elastic/eui';